-Table 5 1: Relevant GEE-related projects in Southern/Fastern Africa l (Januarv 2006) Table J.T.
-Nelevallt GLI -Telateu projecis m Southern/Lastern Allica January 2000)
+Table 5.1: Relevant GEF-related projects in Southern/Eastern Africa (January 2006)

-Country Project Name Project Type Implement- ing Agency Approval Date Relevance/Comments Mauritius Sugar Bio- Energy Technology Full Size IBRD- The World Bank May 1, 1991 This project was instrumental in the promotion of cogeneration in Mauritius (T.A. to Bagasse Energy Development Program) making Mauritius the leading African nation in cogeneration.
+D. J. J. .
+Implement Appro- Coordination Plan Country Project Name Proj.
+Type -ing Agency val Date Relevance/Comments Mauritius Sugar Bio- Energy Technology Full Size IBRD- The World Bank May 1, 1991 This project was instrumental in the promotion of cogeneration in Mauritius (T.A. to Bagasse Energy Development Program) making Mauritius the leading African nation in cogeneration.
 Experiences and expertise to be tapped in formulation of Cogen for Africa Project.
-Mozambique Energy Reform and Access Project Full Size IBRD- The World Bank Dec 07, 2001 Grid electrification and power sector reforms; renewable energy promotion; institutional strengthening and capacity building will all be addressed.
-As such, it may facilitate future cogeneration initiatives, although this project itself will basically focus on Solar PV, Wind, Micro hydro and biomass gasification.
-Project sets the stage for private sector participation.
-Zambia Renewable energy-based electricity generations for Isolated mini- grids Full Size UNEP CEO endorsed Nov.2005 a).
+Dr. Deepchand of Mauritius Sugar board participated in Cogen for Africa project formulation and brought Mauritius financiers keen on cogen investment projects on board.
+Zambia Renewable energy-based electricity generations for Isolated mini-grids Full Size UNEP CEO endorsed Nov.200 5 a).
 Cogen development in region may have an impact on future (isolated) power generation in Zambia. b).
 Regional cogen experience may be of relevance to the project.
 Kenya Removal of Barriers to Energy Conservation and Energy Efficiency in Small and Medium Scale Enterprises Full Size UNDP Jul 1, 1998 Within the current execution of this project, cogeneration has been mentioned with great interest but so far no Cogen related activities have been undertaken.
 The proposed Cogen for Africa would be complementary to GEF- KAM activities.
+To end mid 2006.
+All relevant studies are available for Cogen for Africa to build on.
 Ethiopia Renewable Energy Project Full Size IBRD- The World Bank May 16, 2003 Although the main emphasis is on Solar Home Systems and Hydro mini grids, issues such as policy and institutional support, urban electricity distribution, biomass (stoves) and environmental mitigation are supposed to be addressed.
 No overlap with Cogen Project.
+Will collaborate where cogen using biomass is implemented especially where there is rural electrification component.
 Uganda Rural Energy for Development Full Size IBRD- The World Bank May 1, 2000 Capacity building and technical assistance cover a wide range of energy technologies, including (bagasse-based) cogeneration.
 As such, the project stands to benefit above all from technical expertise provided by the Cogen Project.
-Malawi Barrier Removal to Malawi Renewable Energy Program.
-Full Size UNDP May 7, 1999 The project appears to essentially focus on Solar PV.
-However, the project might support also the introduction of other renewable energy options in addressing institutional, information and investment barriers.
+Use of APL for cogeneration projects in Uganda; Synergy/collaboration in conduct of capacity building activities & technical assistance Malawi Barrier Removal to Malawi Full Size UNDP May 7, 1999 The project appears to essentially focus on Solar PV.
+However, the project Support for biomass as RE will be tapped, if appropriate and still

-South Africa Renewable Energy Market Transformation Full Size The World Bank Apr 06, 2005 Cogeneration is included in program for self-generation by sugar and paper industries.
+Renewable Energy Program. might support also the introduction of other renewable energy options in addressing institutional, information and investment barriers. available.
+South Africa Renewable Energy Market Transformatio n Full Size The World Bank Apr 06, 2005 Cogeneration is included in program for self-generation by sugar and paper industries.
 In proposed the Cogen Project, RSA is considered as a resource country for expertise and equipment.
-Zambia, Tanzania Africa Rural Energy Enterprise Development (AREED) Full Size UNEP/UN Foundation PDF-B for global expansion June, 2003 Currently AREED is implemented in five African Countries and provide early stage funding and expertise development services supplying clean energy technologies.
+RSA is a possible source of expertise and hardware.
+Zambia, Tanzania Africa Rural Energy Enterprise Development (AREED) Full Size UNEP/UN Foundation PDF-B for global expansio n June, 2003 Currently AREED is implemented in five African Countries and provide early stage funding and expertise development services supplying clean energy technologies.
 Budgets in AREED are more appropriate for small scale approaches.
+Where the cogeneration projects in the participating countries are eligible, funding from AREED will be tapped; possible ustilization of AREED expertise and services.